Skip to main content

 Subscribe to local messages of kind and call the callback handler for it:

-• kind - Required, the kind of the message, which is a string
+• kind: Required, the kind of the message, which is a string.

-• callback - Required, the callback function, with a single parameter body containing the content of the message
+• callback: Required, the callback function, with a single parameter body containing the content of the message.

-which runs in a sync context, so you can access app data via cx for the content of interest.
+It runs in a sync context, so you can access app data via cx for the content of interest.

 Note: No time-consuming operations should be done in the callback, and the same kind from the same plugin can only be subscribed once, re-subscribing (sub()) before unsubscribing (unsub()) will throw an error.